fuelforallofus/fuelmeup/README.md

 Proposed solution is twofold and is trying to address problems mentioned in the problems statement.

-1. Customer request for a fuel, mentioning the city that the customer is expecting to get their fuel from.
+1. Customer request for fuel, mentioning the city that the customer is expecting to get their fuel from.

+> Feature phones users Send SMS with your city code XXXX to 1919.
+Smart phone users can login to FuelPass portal and select your city and click "Request Fuel"

 2. The system notifies the customer a date and time which you get a guaranteed amount of fuel from the requested city.

+> Customer receives an SMS with the timeslot and the station.

 ### Customer Request for fuel Flow Chart